apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/ncservice.md

-This folder should contain 4 scripts, two pairs of `.sh` and `.bat` files respectively. `start-sample-cluster.sh` will simply start a basic sample cluster using the coniguration files located in `samples/local/conf/`.
+This folder should contain 4 scripts, two pairs of `.sh` and `.bat` files respectively. `start-sample-cluster.sh` will simply start a basic sample cluster using the configuration files located in `opt/local/conf/`.

     user@localhost:~/a/o/l/bin
     $./start-sample-cluster.sh